-We are concerned about the price of Skinny Fiber.
-“Skinny Fiber contains a good source of fiber,” says our Research Editor.
+The first thing we are concerned about is the price of Skinny Fiber.
+“It contains a good source of fiber,” says our Research Editor.
 “There is a chance you will feel fuller after taking the supplement.
 The problem is that fiber is widely available for less than $5 in most stores.
 At $39.90 a bottle, Skinny Fiber does not sell us on why this supplement is better than other fiber supplements that cost much less.”

 Another dieter suggests the same thing.
 “This product doesn’t work.
-I tried it and it just made me sick.
-I won’t try this again.
-Save your money.”
+I tried it and it just made me feel off.
+I won’t try this again.”

-Other Concerns – BBB, Customer Service & Headquarters
+Other Concerns – “BBB, Customer Service & Headquarters”

 We are concerned about the company’s poor BBB rating and lack of customer service support.
 We called the customer service department and were told that no representative could take our call.
 The recorded message suggested we send an email to the customer service department.
-Skinny Fiber’s Better Business Bureau rating is an “F”.
-Not a good sign.
+Skinny Fiber’s Better Business Bureau rating is an “F.” Not a good sign.

 Also, the Skinny Fiber headquarters is located smack dab in the middle of a shopping center.
 You can turn the corner to visit AT&T or a small bakery.
 We can’t imagine a research facility or anyone in lab coats testing ingredients and formulas.
 Without research, where are the product claims coming from?